mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 {{cc-application-layer}} or a receiver can feedback the observed bandwidth through RTCP, e.g., using {{?I-D.draft-alvestrand-rmcat-remb}}.

-> **Editor's note:** How can a QUIC connection be shared with non-RTP streams,
-> when SCReAM/NADA/GCC is used as congestion controller?
-Can these algorithms be
-> adapted to allow different streams including non-real-time streams?
-Do they
-> even have to be adapted or *should* this just work?

 ## Congestion Control at the Application Layer {#cc-application-layer}

 If an application cannot access a bandwidth estimation from the QUIC layer, or